 Debt consolidation is not in and of itself damaging to your credit.
 Your outstanding debt and payment history are already on your credit report if you are considering debt consolidation.
 High credit usage and a history of missed payments may have brought your credit down.
 It can take time to bring a credit score back up.
 A debt consolidation loan helps by reducing your debt-to-income ratio and improving your cash flow.
 If it keeps you from defaulting on a payment it is a huge plus!

-Consumer proposal vs debt consolidation
+Consumer proposal vs debt consolidation: what's the difference?